Armidale Regional Council is completing a $2.7 million reconstruction and upgrade of Guyra’s main street.

 Council has conducted extensive community consultation on the upgrade and finalised detailed designs in July 2018, incorporating new street lighting and replacement of all underground services such as water and sewerage mains, as well as CCTV and phone lines.

 The upgrade also includes a community art project for the design and implementation of public artworks based on images provided by students of Guyra Central School.
-The locations that will receive the artworks were defined in May 2020, and the design phase will start in June 2020.
+Some locations to receive artworks were defined in May 2020.
+The confirmation of the locations and the design phase will start in June 2020.
 The art project is expected to be completed by the end of November 2020.

 In order to complete the remediation of the removed fuel tanks, complementary investigations on the underground water and soil are in progress.
 The groundwater monitoring wells have been installed and readings have been performed.
 The wells will have a second round of readings in two weeks.
 Soil samples have been taken during the wells installation and laboratory analysis has started.
 A final report is expected at the end of July 2020.